CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_3.01.md

 1.4.Ti=Safe Harbor Protection

-1.4.sec=In any suit or action brought under Title II of this Act for alleged violations of Title I of this Act, the defendant shall have a complete defense to each alleged violation of Title I of this Act if it demonstrates with respect to such an alleged violation that it has maintained a public commitment to adhere to a {Commission}-approved code of conduct that covers the practices that underlie the suit or action and is in compliance with such code of conduct.
+1.4.sec=In any suit or action brought under Title II of {this_Act} for alleged violations of Title I of {this_Act}, the defendant shall have a complete defense to each alleged violation of Title I of {this_Act} if it demonstrates with respect to such an alleged violation that it has maintained a public commitment to adhere to a {Commission}-approved code of conduct that covers the practices that underlie the suit or action and is in compliance with such code of conduct.

 1.5.Ti=Appeals